In The Press

 Living-Water

-. . . a decade of service – in London and Cape Town
+. . . two decades of service – in London and Cape Town

 Cooler Plus talked to Guy and sales director Samantha Price.
 The business is unusual as it services clients in and around London, but its operational and sales base is in Cape Town, South Africa.